JavePascual/Random-Fatigue-Limit-Source-Codes/README.md

+The Fortran codes are in the file stdrfl.f.
+Other codes needed are listed in Dependencies.

 Writing the Fortran codes for the Random-Fatigue Limit (RFL) model began in the mid-1990s as part of my Statistics PhD dissertation at Iowa State University.
 I had a computer programming background when I began the project, but I had no prior experience with programming in Fortran.
 My adviser Professor Bill Meeker shared with me some of his Fortran codes related to my research project.
 I pretty much had to learn the language on the fly by adapting these codes for my research.